A Comprehensive Guide to Textured Wall Paint

 Which paint is used for wall texture?

-There are several types of paint that can be used for texturing walls, each offering a unique look and feel.
+Several types of paint can be used for texturing walls, each offering a unique look and feel.
 Here are some of the most popular options:

 1. Textured Paint

-This is a special paint.
+This is a unique paint.
 It contains gritty substances like sand, silica, or marble.
 It’s thick.
 It creates texture without extra tools or additives.

 2. Acrylic paint

 Acrylic paints are versatile.
-You can create textures by mixing them with additives like sand, or by using different techniques.
-They’re water-based, quick-drying, and come in a wide range of colours.
+You can create textures by mixing them with additives like sand or using different techniques.
+They’re water-based, quick-drying, and come in various colours.

 3. Stucco paint